WisDOT MAPSS - Accountability - On-budget Performance - The continuous effort to use public dollars in the most efficient and cost-effective way.

 The department aims to have the final project cost as close as possible to the amount that was originally contracted when the project was let out for bid.
 While managing our budget is important, WisDOT’s top priority is delivering a quality project.
 Therefore, project costs may increase due to an issue recognized in the field.

 A variety of factors can come into play including weather, staging needs, contractor readiness and competition for the work.
 Actual costs are affected by the quality and completeness of project designs, new findings or changes in field conditions, weather condition and contract oversight.
-Additional factors may be late additions to project scope due to safety condition, changes in customer expectations and local non-participating requests during construction.
+Additional factors may be late additions to project scope due to safety conditions, changes in customer expectations and local non-participating requests during construction.
 Not all changes identified in the field are negative.
 Cost Reduction Incentives (CRI) are a primary example of how contractors and department staff work together in the construction phase to identify efficiencies that create positive financial impacts.